myfriendclay/clayCoin/README.md

 ## Installation and Setup Instructions

-1. Clone down this repository onto your local machine.
-Note you will need `node` and `npm` installed globally on your machine.
+1. `git clone <url>` down this repository onto your local machine.
+Note you will need `node`, `redis`, and `npm` installed globally on your machine.
+Assuming you have homebrew installed, you can install each by running: `brew install <name>` e.g. `brew install redis`

-2. To install dependencies run:
+2. To install project dependencies run:

 `npm install`